Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 # Azure AI Inference client library for Python

 The client Library (in preview) does inference, including chat completions, for AI models deployed by [Azure AI Studio](https://ai.azure.com) and [Azure Machine Learning Studio](https://ml.azure.com/).
-It supports Serverless API endpoints and Managed Compute Endpoints (formerly known as Managed Online Endpoints).
+It supports Serverless API endpoints and Managed Compute endpoints (formerly known as Managed Online Endpoints).
 The client library makes services calls using REST API version `2024-05-01-preview`, as documented in [Azure AI Model Inference API](https://learn.microsoft.com/azure/ai-studio/reference/reference-model-inference-api).
 For more information see [Overview: Deploy models, flows, and web apps with Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/concepts/deployments-overview).

 Use the model inference client library to: